 Learn some Indonesian language basics when going out to restaurants all by yourself.
 Most locals don’t speak English in Indonesia.
 With the booming tourism, you can find guides to help you out – but it’s still a deal-breaker.

 Communication shouldn’t be a problem in resorts.
 But when in malls, local shops, restaurants, and cabs, it’s challenging.
 Learn some basic Indonesian phrases.
 Here’s a list of phrases I made to help you out!

 It’s hard to Get Vegetarian Food

-It’s difficult to get vegetarian food in any Indonesian Cuisine.
+Being a vegan or vegetarian in Batam is hard.
+The traditional local delicacies here like the Nasi Padang comprise chicken and fish as their prime ingredients.
+It’s difficult to get vegetarian food in most Indonesian Cuisines.
 At least the curry that you eat along with rice would be of chicken flavor.

 Payment in Indonesian currency

-It’s confusing to people whenever I explain Indonesian currency to them, so I decided to add to this Batam travel guide.
+It’s confusing to people whenever I explain Indonesian currency to them, so I decided to add it to this Batam travel guide.
 The Indonesian Rupiah (IDR) always has more zeroes than one expects.